takado8/Tetris/README.md

 ## Results

-After several hours the following set of numbers has been found:
+After several hours the following set of genes has been found:
 ```python
     a = -0.798752914564018
     b = 0.522287506868767